bruno-1337/bruno-1337/README.md

 I love to know new things, work in groups and have new experiences, I want to work outside Brazil, improve my English and meet new cultures, people and have new experiences, currently I also study computer science and I dedicate myself to becoming a full-stack developer and cybersecurity specialist.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
-You can reach me at maturegt@gmail.com
+You can reach me at bruno@waifu.club

 <table border="0" cellspacing="0" cellpadding="0">